My Top 10 Family Adventures

 By Michael Lanza

-How many outdoor trips do you have on the calendar for 2016 already?
-I have four (with others in active planning stages)—and three of those are with my family, both because that’s what we like to do, and because planning months in advance and involving my family are my first two rules for getting outside more.
-For me, this is the time of year for pulling out maps, researching online and in my guidebooks, and poring over my list of adventures I want to take—which is now 17,076 words long and growing.
+How many outdoor trips do you have on the calendar for 2017 already?
+I have four (with others in active planning stages)—and three of those are with my family.
+In fact, planning months in advance and involving my family are my first two rules for getting outside more.
+For me, this is the time of year for pulling out maps, researching online and in guidebooks, and poring over my list of adventures I want to take—which is now nearly 18,000 words long and growing.
 I need to get busy—and so do you.

-To help you out with ideas and inspiration for next year, here are my Top 10 Family Adventures at The Big Outside, a list that includes seven national parks, three amazing paddling adventures, four trips that should be on every backpacker’s to-do list, hiking an active volcano, and cross-country skiing among the greatest concentration of active geysers in the world.
+To help you out with ideas and inspiration for next year, here are My Top 10 Family Adventures at The Big Outside, a list that includes seven national parks, three amazing paddling adventures, four trips that should be on every backpacker’s to-do list, hiking an active volcano, and cross-country skiing amid the greatest concentration of active geysers in the world.

 All are linked to the original story and photo gallery; several of these include a video.
 You may also want to peruse my list of 10 all-time favorite adventures, domestic and international, that are not necessarily for families—although several trips could be on either list (and there’s no overlap between the two).